 There are dozens of Instagram moments within Fenway’s Tiger Mama, a quick 15-minute walk from the Hotel.
 The Southeast Asian restaurant from Top Chef favourite Tiffani Faison feels like an urban jungle with its palm trees, living plant wall and ashwood chandeliers inspired by rice baskets.
-Order crispy pork ribs with charred ginger chilli sauce and Singapore Street Noodles, says Joshua Slawsby, the Residential Concierge at Four Seasons One Dalton Street.
+Our recommendation?
+The crispy pork ribs with charred ginger chilli sauce and Singapore Street Noodles.
 The Asian flavours pair perfectly with a menu of creative and highly photographable tiki drinks like the Aloha Catrina and Silk Sling.
-“Make a reservation or you might be disappointed,” she says.
-“They don’t have quiet days there.”
+Be sure to ask the Concierge to make a reservation for you – this is a popular spot among Boston foodies.

 Celebrated contemporary artist Nicole Eisenman’s large-scale outdoor installation, Fountain, was given a permanent home this spring in a new green space adjacent to the redeveloped 410 Park building in the Fenway neighbourhood.
 The installation features three figures bathing around a shallow pool of water, an homage to the times when fountains were a social hub for urbanites.

-Located on the second floor of Four Seasons One Dalton Street, this internationally acclaimed Japanese restaurant has been a hit ever since its doors opened.
+Located on the second floor of Four Seasons Hotel One Dalton Street, Boston, this internationally acclaimed Japanese restaurant has been a hit ever since its doors opened.
 Its three open kitchens include a lively sushi bar and robata grill that dish out pristine raw fish and tasty small plates like gin-dara no saikyo yaki (black cod marinated in Saikyo miso and wrapped in hoba leaf).
-“The open plan means regardless of where you are in the restaurant you pick up bits and pieces of the energy throughout,” says Jimmy Barrat, Four Seasons Global Bar Development Director.
 In addition to 70 different sakes and rare Japanese whiskies, the bar pours theatrical smoked cocktails like the Burning History, a riff on the classic Penicillin with a hint of yuzu and a Japanese whisky base.

 This glorious new food hall at 401 Park in Fenway features 15 outlets, with menus from some of the city’s best-loved chefs – including Michael Schlow, Tim Cushman, Peter Ungár and Tony Maws – plus artisanal coffee and gelato shops.
 Strategize carefully as you eat your way through the 25,000-square-foot space.